ASNA/SunFarm/docs/logo-branding.md

 # First step: Add the image to the website assets

-The *Website assets* are static content that may be resuested by Pages, such as images, styles and scripting.
+The *Website assets* are static content that may be requested by Pages, such as images, styles and scripting.

 The folder that contains *Website Assets* is called in ASP.NET **wwwroot**